 Choice Of Sleeping Position

-Choosing the best sleeping position can be challenging since you'll have to try all positions you feel comfortable with.
+Just like dealing with broken ribs, choosing the best sleeping position can be challenging since you'll have to try all positions you feel comfortable with.

 Most people prefer sleeping on their stomachs.
 After surgery, you have to seek professional medical advice if you are not sure about sleeping positions.

 After any surgery, the most recommended sleeping position is on your back and predominantly for neck surgery.
 Whatever the sleeping positions you choose, make sure that your neck is protected.
 You can do this by keeping your neck, spine, and legs aligned.

 When sleeping on your side, make sure to roll a towel or a pillow between your legs for added comfort.
 If it gets cold in the night, make sure you have extra pillows next to a chair near you where you can reach them comfortably.

 But when sleeping on your back, roll a pillow under your legs to maximize, especially when keeping your body aligned.
 Keep your neck, back, and shoulders straight when rolling over.